Blue Rock Springs: The Voice of a Killer

 En route, they glimpsed taillights at the Lake Herman Road turnoff, flickering toward that bloody past.
 The Zodiac?
 Unlikely – those roads lead away from the payphone he hit minutes later.
 Just Vallejo’s night playing tricks.

 The crime scene was a grim puzzle.
-Nine 9mm Luger casings littered the gravel, tied to one pistol (possibly a Browning Hi-Power, Walther P38, or maybe a Smith & Wesson Model 59).
-No prints, no hairs – gloves or luck, as always.
-Blood pooled under Darlene, her desperate headlights her last act.
+Seven 9mm casings were first found near the passenger side, and later evidence records brought the total to nine, all tied to one pistol.
+The exact model was never nailed down.
+No usable suspect prints, no hairs – gloves or luck, as always.
+Blood pooled under Darlene, her desperate headlights likely her last act.
 The taillights?
 A haunting coincidence, not the killer’s trail – not every car’s the Zodiac, pipe down, armchair cops.

 The Zodiac’s Voice: A Call and a Cipher